csci265-team/HiddenFrame/documentation/proof-of-concept.md

 ### 2.1.
 Metrics for User Experience

 The HiddenFrame project is divided into two major parts in terms of front-end.
-Displaying/Uploading images with or without embedded message (note, that it is crucial for both types of images to be displayed identically in terms of quality, color accuracy, and resolution), and the rest of UI, which includes seamless and comprehensive workflow experience for users and navigation with ease.
+Displaying/uploading images with or without embedded messages (note that it is crucial for both types of images to be displayed identically in terms of quality, color accuracy, and resolution), and the rest of the UI, which includes a seamless and comprehensive workflow experience for users and navigation with ease.

 #### 2.1.1.
 Image Display/Upload